 If you aren’t “in” on the latest fitness trends, it’s okay!
 I have your back!
 It doesn’t matter where the person you are gifting is on their health journey – these gifts are great for anyone.

 31 Cheap Fitness Gifts for Anyone on a Health Journey

 There is nothing quite like a fresh water bottle to motivate you to drink more water.
 I personally love the colors that Nathan bottles offer, and I love that they are easy to clean and come in different sizes, too.

 Resistance tubes are great for warmups and workouts on-the-go.
 As a personal trainer, I love to use resistance tubes for active-isolated stretching during the warm-up period before moving onto heavier lifting.
 This set of resistance tubes can be used for all different levels.

+As much as I love the cheap gym mats, I love the nice one I have at home!
 A yoga mat is one of three things I consider to be home gym essentials.
 They will make workouts of any kind more comfortable, and are easily transported.
 I use them for much more than yoga (stretching, pushups, planks, etc.) and recommend that everyone who exercises has one.
 This one is simple, thick, and comes in several colors.

 4. Yoga Block

 Whether you’re new to yoga or not, you should know that yoga blocks have many uses.
 They can help beginners successfully achieve hard poses, they offer support where balance is needed, and they can help make stretches deeper.
 So even if they are only used for stretching (and not specifically for yoga), they can be beneficial.
 This yoga blog comes in many colors and is very economical.